aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/page-number-in-header-footer-using-floating-box/_index.md

 ---
-title: Page Number in Header Footer Using Floating Box
+title: Page Number In Header Footer Using Floating Box
-linktitle: Page Number in Header Footer Using Floating Box
+linktitle: Page Number In Header Footer Using Floating Box
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add the page number in the header and footer of a PDF document with Aspose.PDF for .NET.
 type: docs